OP81-KA12/OP81-KA12/README.md

 I dont prefer to be near crowds on ponytown, Just a preference thing.
 I do not have crowd discomfort, I just do not like being near ponytown crowds

+I am a Yumeshipper, I am however Mirrorsharing.
+I yumeship with Dandy from Dandys World and Optimus Prime from Transformers ( Bayverse and IDW )

 ------------------------------------------------------------------------------------------------------

 Do not act weird around me, I am still a Minor.